GRpro/TwitterAnalytics/README.md

 Description
 -----------
-This should be a great example of twitter analytics application on top of Spark and Kafka.
+Twitter analytics application on top of Spark and Kafka.
 Currently there is an implementation of consuming part.

 Twitter Stream ------> Spark Streaming Job ------> Apache Kafka